Investigations and findings

 The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of the source areas.
 Over time this will contribute to the reduction of PFAS in the management area.
 Defence has a PFAS Management Area Plan setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.

 A remediation action plan for the northern catchments is currently being prepared.
-Planning is underway for additional infrastructure upgrades and remediation actions at the RAN SSSS.
+The design and construction of additional infrastructure upgrades and remediation actions at the RAN School of Survivability and Ship Safety (RAN SSSS) has commenced.

 Mary Creek catchment remediation

 The remediation approach for the Mary Creek catchment is focused on reducing the amount of PFAS entering the creek.
-The following remediation actions are planned for the area and are expected to commence in the coming months:
+Defence is undertaking remediation actions at Jervis Bay Range Facility and the majority of works will be completed in mid-2026.
+The works include:

 - redirecting clean water around the source areas before it becomes contaminated

 - capturing and treating PFAS contaminated water at the boundary of the base before it flows into Mary Creek.
-Treated water will be returned to maintain the natural water levels and minimise impact on the surrounding environment
+Treated water is returned to maintain the natural water levels and minimise impact on the surrounding environment

 - removing PFAS contaminated soil from targeted areas of the base